Jet Planes from

 One tremendous advantage of the AlClad products that I discovered building this model was that this metallic lacquer is very tough, and accepts Tamiya masking tape very easily; removing the masking does not remove any of the AlClad finish.
 (This has not been true for any of the other metallic finishes I have tried.)
 Another advantage to the AlClad finishes on the polished plastic surfaces was that once the Johnsons AFF was applied, it formed a glassy surface that readily accepted some ancient MicroScale B-58 decals, with zero silvering.

 Following the B-58 photo references I consulted, I masked and painted different areas of the model with different shades of AlClad.
 Other colors were Testors Model Master enamels.
 Largely invisible (but I know it's there) is a very detailed set of three, pre-colored, photo-etched cockpits by Eduard.
 Masking for the tires and transparencies was also by Eduard, and the brass pitot probe at the nose was by Master aftermarket products.
 The engine fans at the engine fronts and tailcones at the engine rears were Aires resin and photo etch.
 The removable, massive, bomb and fuel pod under the fuselage is held in place by magnets imbedded into both the fuselage and the pod, a trick I learned on the internet.

 So, in conclusion, a very useful learning experience, resulting in a flawed but passable model.
-Better results next time, I hope.
+Better results next time, I hope, perhaps on a NMF F-100 Super Saber or an F-105 Thunderchief.
 Click on the thumbnails below for larger images.